MakeSchool-Tutorials/Make-School-iOS-Development-Course/P2-Server-Flask/content.md

 	 brew update
 	 brew install python3

+If you run into an issue while executing `brew update` and you're using Max OS X El Capitan you should run the following command:

+	sudo chown -R $(whoami):admin /usr/local

+If you're still having trouble you should [check out this post](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/El_Capitan_and_Homebrew.md).

 ##Installing & Running MongoDB

 Another prerequisite besides python 3 is MongoDB. **Whenever the flask server is running, you need to run a MongoDB instance as well.** Otherwise the server won't be able to access the DB and will throw an exception.